spooky-nebula/digi-dungeon-api/docs/README.md

 interface Shard {
   id: string; // For internal server management
   partyList: PartyMember[]; // List of users connected
-  map: TileGrid; // Map Data
+  map: Board; // Map Data
   gamelog: Event[]; // All server recorded events
   sheetIds: string[]; // Used to get a character sheet from the homebrew }